New Patient Information

-- Gather and bring important medical records and laboratory test reports from other doctors or hospitals if applicable, including X-rays and MRI reports.
+- Gather and bring important medical records and if applicable, laboratory test reports from other doctors or hospitals, including X-rays and MRI reports.

 - Compression stockings often require a prescription from a medical doctor.
 Check with your individual insurance policy, as regulations can vary between specific policies.

 - Call before your visit to tell the office if you have special needs.

 - Bring a friend or family member with you if you think it will be helpful.

 - If your problem involves walking and/or exercise, please bring your walking or exercise shoes with you.

 - Bring any footwear that seems may be important, or contributing to any pain you may have.
 Also bring any old orthotics or shoe inserts that you may be wearing.

 We kindly ask new patients to arrive 10 minutes ahead of time so that they may fill out our new patient forms.
 You can also print them here, fill them out and bring them with you.

 - An initial assessment with your chiropodist it a great way to get to know each other, but also a required health care standard of practice.
 We want to give you the best care for your body, and to do that a full medical history and assessment is necessary in order to determine the best treatment for you.